valhuber/python-rules/README.md

 ##### Optimizations: Adjustment (vs. nested `sum` queries)

 Note that rules declare _end conditions_, enabling / _obligating_
 the engine to optimize execution (like a sql query optimizer).
-For example, sum/count aggregate processing is
+Consider the rule for `Customer.Balance`.

-_not_ processed as an expensive aggregate query, but rather as an *1 row adjustment*.
+As in commonly the case, you may reasonably expect this is executed as a sql `select sum`.

-Here, computing the
+**_It is not._**

-balance does _not_ result in a sum over all the Orders, and OrderDetails.
+Instead, it is executed a *1 row adjustment* to the balance.

-  * Contrast this to approaches in other systems where the balance is recomputed with expensive aggregate queries over *all* the customers' orders, and *all* their OrderDetails.
+  * `select sum` queries are expensive - imagine a customer with thousands of Orders.

-  *   Imagine, for example, a customer might have thousands of Orders, each with thousands of OrderDetails.
+  * Here, it's lots worse, since it's a _chained sum_, so computing the balance requires not only we read all the orders, but all the OrderDetails of each order.

 [See here](../../wiki/Multi-Table-Logic-Execution)
 for more information on Rule Execution.